 Memorial Day weekend is also the unofficial beginning of summer.
 As with most holiday weekends, it is a time for sales and shopping, and fun with friends and family.
 Retailers and restaurants offer many discounts and freebies over the weekend.
 Some of the discounts and deals are especially for military personnel or veterans, but many others are available to anyone.

-About Memorial Day
+Memorial Day commemorative events

 The roots of the Memorial Day holiday go back to the Civil War.
 People began the practice of placing flags or flowers on the graves at newly formed military cemeteries.
 In 1868, General John Logan, national commander of the Grand Army of the Republic, in his General Order No. 11 proclaimed the date of “Decoration Day”.